-Much of the discussion that follows below centers on European law — in part, because Europe provides a more restrictive legal context for data than that found in the United States.
+Much of the discussion that follows below centers on European Union law — in part, because Europe provides a more restrictive legal context for data than that found in the United States.
 But this focus is equally a reflection of our roots.

 2. How and what kinds of data are typically incorporated into energy modelling?

-Modelers do not generally deal with personal information (as defined under EU law).
+Modelers do not generally deal with personal information — as defined under EU law.
 If such information is required for numerical models, it can normally be anonymized from real data, generated using estimated statistics, or otherwise synthesized — the key issue is that the information remains representative but need not be exact.

 Energy system models require specific details about the system being modeled — including the location, age, and connectivity of all represented assets.
 That includes information about the networks under investigation — usually the electricity grid but perhaps also gas and district heat infrastructure.
 Current and potential future demand profiles are needed.
-Locational resource potentials are needed too, including solar and wind assessments and land availability.
+Location‑specific resource potentials are needed too, including solar and wind assessments and land availability.
 And possibly also information concerning the built environment and mobility, depending on the scope of the model.
-Some models may also require historical market clearance information or information on how households and firms take short and long‑run decisions.
+Some models may also require historical market clearance information or information on how households and firms may take short‑run and long‑run decisions.

 The bulk of models capture national and supra‑national systems but some research groups investigate municipal systems, islanded microgrids, and standalone systems.
 Most research questions provide natural boundaries.

 Some of the information indicated above is subject to statutory reporting.
-But the processes for harvesting and publishing that information are often archaic and error prone, leading to poor quality disclosure.
+But the processes for assembling and publishing that information are often archaic and error prone, leading to poor quality disclosure.
 Projects within the openmod community assemble and curate this information so it can be more readily utilized by modelers and analysts.
 One such project is the OPSD portal.

 Information on future climate patterns is sometimes required but this information can be readily sourced from the climate science literature and is not legally encumbered.

 Most of the modeling within the community is intended to inform public policy options for our rapid trajectory to net‑zero carbon.
-Research either concentrates on methodologies or seeks to provide policy‑usable results and insights.
+Research either concentrates on methodologies or seeks to provide policy‑relevant results and insights.

 3. What infrastructure is currently available to facilitate the sharing of this data among researchers?

 Within the orbit of the openmod, the Open Energy Platform (OEP) is the primary resource.
 This platform is specifically designed to handle the needs of energy system modeling and, in particular, scenario analysis.
-Energy system modeling differs from other forms of computational science in that testable outcomes are not possible and a range of speculative scenarios — each with their own explicit objectives, constraints, and assumptions — must instead be analyzed and traded‑off against one other.
+Energy system modeling differs from other forms of computational science in that testable outcomes are not possible and a range of speculative scenarios — each with their own explicit objectives, constraints, and assumptions — must instead be analyzed and traded‑off against one another.